 Enter your email below & we’ll send it straight to your inbox.
 Plus you’ll get great new recipes from us every week!

-To make honey butter biscuits, you’ll need all purpose flour, baking powder, baking soda, honey, buttermilk, unsalted butter, and salt.
+To make this honey biscuits recipe, you’ll need all purpose flour, baking powder, baking soda, honey, buttermilk, unsalted butter, and salt.

 An overhead image of the ingredients of honey butter biscuits.